arthijayaraman-lab/crease_ga/docs/casestudy2.rst

 The data set of 3000 2D scattering profiles and their corresponding structural features is first split such that 80% of the data (2400 structures) is used for training the ML model and the remaining 20% (600 structures) is used for testing/validation of the ML model’s performance.
 Currently CREASE-2D implementation uses XGBoost as the ML model due to its exceptional performance and lower scope of overfitting.
 To use XGBoost, the training data set is reformatted into a table, with each row containing all 6 structural features as well as, three new fields corresponding to :math:`q`, :math:`\theta` and :math:`I(q,\theta)`.
 The last three fields can be obtained by serializing the cartesian form of the 2D scattering profiles, after appropriate subsampling (to avoid excessive data for efficient memory usage; please see main manuscript [1] for more details).

+Before final training of the XGBoost model, its hyperparameters must be optimized (details provided in the main manuscript [1]).
+Using the tuned hyperparameters, the trained model for the current dataset shows good learning behavior and good performance for both training and validation datasets as shown in Figure 4.

 .. figure:: case_study_2_files/Figure4_Step3.png
    :class: with-border
    :width: 900px